NVIDIA/aistore/docs/cli/show.md

 ## `ais show cluster`
 Show cluster.

-The command supports a variety of sub-commands and scoping options:
+The command supports a variety of subcommands and scoping options:

 ```console
 # ais show cluster <TAB-TAB>